 Baxendale Schoolhouse Workshops

 Hands-on preservation trades learning opportunities with Preserve Montana’s restoration crew.
-Learn the art of preserving and maintaining historic buildings and structures while also helping fully restore the historic Baxendale Schoolhouse.
+Learn the art and craft of preserving and maintaining historic buildings and structures.

 What You'll Learn